-Here’s the thing: you don’t need to earn a huge salary or to win the lottery to reach this independence.
+Here’s the thing: you don’t need to earn a huge salary or win the lottery to reach financial independence.

 Going back to our foundational principle: you simply need to spend less than you earn or earn more than you spend.

 Once you achieve this, you bank the extra and watch your lump of independence grow.

 Are you looking at me like I have two heads?
 Perhaps throughout this series you have been thinking how on earth am I supposed to do that?
 For those of you barely making ends meet for whichever reason, you need to use the Jaws of Life to pry open some breathing space in that paycheck of yours.
 This breathing space is the beginning of you reclaiming your paycheck.

 Truly though, it’s the beginning of you reclaiming your life.